 If you don’t have a blog for your business yet, the idea of setting one up can be quite daunting.
 Where do you start?
 What do you need to consider?
 Can you get it wrong?
-Here’s my 10 Step Guide so you can start a blog for your business.
+Here’s my 10 Step Guide to help you start a blog for your business.
 You don’t need much technical knowledge, all you need is the will to start.
-Oh, and enjoying writing does help, of course.
+Oh, and enjoying writing does help of course.

 Step 1 – Have a website with blogging functionality

 If you already have a WordPress website, you’re in the perfect position.
 WordPress is a blogging platform that has been expanded over the years to become the basis for many business websites.
-It’s easy to use and has lots of functionality (the ability to add useful plugins) to make your blog work well for your business.
-Speak to your web designer if you don’t have an active blog page yet, they can activate it with a couple of clicks and you can start a blog for your business.
+It is easy to use and has lots of functionality (the ability to add useful plugins) to make your blog work well for your business.
+Speak to your web designer if you don’t have an active blog page yet, they can activate it with a couple of clicks and you can start a blog for your business straight away!

 Finally, if your website was specially designed and coded for your business, you’ll definitely need to get in touch with your web developer to add blogging functionality for you.